Canning Venison | Canning Deer Meat

 Instructions

-- Prepare jars, lids and pressure canning pot.
+- Prepare jars, lids and pressure canning pot, according to manufacturer's directions.

 - Trim venison well of all fat and cartilage, or any damaged meat.6 pounds Venison stew meat